We are reader supported. This post contains affiliate links. If you use these links to buy something we may earn a commission. Thanks.

 Most of our food waste ends up in landfills.
 When this food breaks down it produces methane gas.
 Methane is a greenhouse gas linked to global warming and is 25 times more dangerous for trapping heat than CO2.

 Worm composting recycles our food waste.
-Compared to conventional composting methods it is much easier.
-It doesn’t need to be turned and you don’t have to worry about C to N ratios or moisture levels.
+Compared to conventional composting methods, it is much easier.
+It doesn’t need to be turned, and you don’t have to worry about C to N ratios or moisture levels.

 A worm farm is also perfect for apartment or condo dwellers who dont have a place for conventional garden compost piles.
 More info in my article Why Compost At Home?
 The Secret Of Great Gardeners